NixOS/nix-constitutional-assembly/README.md

 #### Interview

 We have also been privately interviewing project contributors with predefined questions.
-If you'd like to give us your input in such a form, feel free to fill out the [interview template](./interview-questions.md) and message any of the [NCA members](#members).
+If you'd like to give us your input in such a form, feel free to fill out the [interview template](./interview-questions.md) and send it to any of the [NCA members](#members).
 Feel free to add what you want to add as a postscriptum!